pesterhazy/cljs-corpus/README.md

 - It's All Text: Because the full text is present on your machine, you can use text search tools like grep or ripgrep to refine your search.
 - Reliability: Compared to Github's fuzzy search, grep is predictable and allows exact string maches as well as regular expression queries.

-The corpus contains popular OSS libraries.
-But recognizing the differences between application code and library code the archive also puts a focus on real-world applications written in ClojureScript.
+This corpus contains popular OSS [libraries](libraries/).
+But recognizing the differences between application code and library code the archive also puts a focus on real-world [applications](applications/) written in ClojureScript.

 ## Usage